1. Should I rent or purchase an instrument for my child?

 10. If my child grows while renting, can we exchange the instrument we rented for a larger size?

-We do!
-It adds a few dollars to the monthly rental charge, but we strongly suggest everyone take this coverage.
+Yes, we do!
+It adds a few dollars to the monthly rental charge, but we strongly suggest everyone purchases this coverage.
 Not only does it cover accidental damage and theft, but it also covers normal wear and tear that even the most carefully attended instruments are subject to.
-With the protection plan, you are not liable for the normal wear and tear.
+With the protection plan, you are not liable for normal wear and tear.
 Without it, you are.

 12. When the time comes, how do we terminate the rental?

 Simply return the instrument to our shop.
-If you have the Protection Plan, and your rental payments are current, returning the instrument is all you have to do!
-You will not be charged a Cleaning and Polishing fee at the end of your rental.
-We will inform you of how much Rental Credit you have, and you will have the option to utilize that credit to purchase an instrument.
+If you have the Protection Plan and your rental payments are current, returning the instrument is all you have to do.
+You will not be charged a cleaning and polishing fee at the end of your rental.
+We will inform you of how much rental credit you have, and you will have the option to use that credit to purchase an instrument.